vpp-dev/vpp-release-notes/README.md

 @page release_notes_2502 Release notes for VPP 25.02

-More than 103 commits since the previous release, including 38 fixes.
+More than 105 commits since the previous release, including 40 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Fri Nov  8 02:21:52 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Sat Nov  9 02:17:51 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER